Details from Alan Wise

 Could this be the same Mark?

 1861 October 9, Murder of Mark Frater outside of his office at the end of Blackett Street by George Clark., Clark stabbed Frater through the cheek with a knife which glanced of bone and into the throat severing all the major arteries two gentlemen who were passing Mr McGill and a Mr. Dalrymple secured Clark.
-Clark was tried for murder at the ensuing assizes and was convicted and sentenced to be hung but the prisoner being of weak intellect was ultimately reprieved and was confined in an asylum during her majesty's pleasure.
+Clark was tried for murder at the ensuing assizes and was convicted and sentenced to be hung but the prisoner being of weak intellect was ultimately reprieved and was confined in an asylum during her majesty's pleasure.taken from

 http://www.wearsideonline.com/wearside-crimes1.html